What is ear surgery and why should I consider it?

 What should I expect during ear surgery?

-- According to the Dr. Dorner’s recommendations, patients will receive general anesthesia prior to the surgery, or local anesthesia with sedation, to reduce discomfort during the procedure.
+- According to Dr. Dorner’s recommendations, patients will receive general anesthesia prior to the surgery, or local anesthesia with sedation, to reduce discomfort during the procedure.

 - Incisions for ear surgery are typically made at the back of the ear to conceal them.
 Incisions are done to allow doctors to correct ear protrusion through the following methods: